-A raid was conducted by the Enforcement Directorate (ED) at the Chennai and Kerala offices of L2: Empuraan co-producer Gokulam Gopalan.
-Reports say the raid was conducted at Gokulam Chennai's Kodambakam-based chits and finance corporate office and Kozhikode-based Gokulam Grand corporate office and Gokulam Mall on Friday morning.
+A raid was conducted by the Enforcement Directorate (ED) at the Chennai office of L2: Empuraan co-producer Gokulam Gopalan.
+Reports say the raid was conducted at Gokulam's Chennai's Kodambakam-based chits and finance corporate office on Friday morning.

-The raid reportedly pertains to a violation of the FEMA (Foreign Exchange Management Act).
+The details of the raid, however, are unclear.
 Officials from Kochi are also said to be involved.

 Gokulam's offices have been the subject of raids in the past a few times, once on suspicion of income tax evasion and the other related to a customer of Gokulam who was involved in a bank fraud.